EugenMayer/docker-image-unison/README.md

 This image simply runs an unison server on the internal port `5000` with the specified user/uid.
 If the user/uid doesn't exist, it is created/modified on startup.

-You can also combine it with OSXFS as its done in docker-sync native_osx.
+You can also combine it with OSXFS as it's done in docker-sync native_osx.

 ### Docker Sync related